FARESM213/ece-Devops-Messaoudi/README.md

 ![image](image/heroku_app.png)

-However, we had only our NodeJS app and not the Redis database, so the deployment on Heroku is only partially functionnal, as the user API does not work.
-So we had to add the Redis service and tried a curl on the https://devops.herokuapp.com/user to confirm our app's functionnality :

-# Ajouter le truck de Redis

 # 3. Configuring and provisionning a virtual environment using the IaC approach

 To use the Infrastructure as code (IaC) approach, we have used Vagrant to configure and manage our virtual machine and used Ansible to provision the virtual machine.